 Exhaustion of Intellectual Property Rights

-[ASN/AU/IN/NZ/CN/KR propose; JP oppose: Each Party shall be free to establish its own regime for exhaustion of intellectual property rights.]
+[ASN/AU/IN/NZ/CN/KR propose; JP oppose: Alt 1: Each Party shall be free to establish its own regime for exhaustion of intellectual property rights.]

-ALT 1: [Nothing in this Agreement shall affect the Parties’ right to determine its own regime for exhaustion of intellectual property rights, subject to Article 1.6 of this Agreement.]
+[ Alt 2: Nothing in this Agreement shall affect the Parties’ right to determine its own regime for exhaustion of intellectual property rights, subject to Article 1.6 of this Agreement.]

+Alt 3 :

-[JP propose; AU/ASN/NZ oppose: Nothing in this Chapter addresses the issue of the exhaustion of the intellectual property rights.]
+[JP propose; AU/ASN/NZ/KR/CN oppose: Nothing in this Chapter addresses the issue of the exhaustion of the intellectual property rights.]

+OR]

-[JP propose; AU/ASN/NZ oppose: OPTION 1: Nothing in this Agreement prevents a Party from determining whether and under what conditions the exhaustion of intellectual property rights applies under its legal system.]
+: Nothing in this Agreement prevents a Party from determining whether and under what conditions the exhaustion of intellectual property rights applies under its legal system.]

+OR

-[JP propose; AU/ASN/NZ oppose: OPTION 2: Nothing in this Agreement shall affect the rights of a Party to determine whether and under what conditions the exhaustion of intellectual property rights applies under its legal system.]
+: Nothing in this Agreement shall affect the rights of a Party to determine whether and under what conditions the exhaustion of intellectual property rights applies under its legal system.]

 Article 1.6